Improving Adversarial Robustness of Zero-Shot CLIP with Confidence-Aware Weighting: Datasets and Implementation

-\paragraph{Effect of Attack Strength} Table~\ref{tab:difautoattack} presents the average robust accuracy under PGD-100 with perturbation bounds of $\epsilon = 1/255$, $2/255$, and $4/255$ across 15 datasets.
+\paragraph{Effect of Attack Strength} Table~\ref{tab:attack_strength} presents the average robust accuracy under PGD-100 with perturbation bounds of $\epsilon = 1/255$, $2/255$, and $4/255$ across 15 datasets.
 Our method outperforms PMG-AFT on average and surpasses other baseline methods across various attack strengths.

-\paragraph{Analyzing the Effect of Each Loss Component} As shown in Table~\ref{tab:robust_clean}, the ${L}_{CE}$ row reports the average clean and robust accuracy across all 15 datasets under PGD-100 with $\epsilon = 1/255$.
+\paragraph{Analyzing the Effect of Each Loss Component} As shown in Table~\ref{tab:ablation_cost}(a), the ${L}_{CE}$ row reports the average clean and robust accuracy across all 15 datasets under PGD-100 with $\epsilon = 1/255$.
 The ${L}_{CA}$ row presents the results after adding this component to the previous loss term.
 Finally, the ${L}_{Reg}$ row reflects the performance using the full loss function.
-These results demonstrate that our method improves both robustness and clean accuracy on average, compared to the standard CLIP loss. \paragraph{Analysis of Computational Cost and Memory Usage} As shown in Table~\ref{tab:memory_time}, our method uses less memory than both PMG-AFT and TGA-ZSR while achieving better accuracy under stronger attacks, as discussed in previous sections.
-It also maintains a training time comparable to the aforementioned approaches.
+These results demonstrate that our method improves both robustness and clean accuracy on average, compared to the standard CLIP loss.